underpostnet/engine/src/client/public/nexodev/docs/references/Main cluster lifecycle commands.md

 `underpost-ingress` owns the node's ports and hands each connection to the data plane that has a route object for that hostname.
 Both data planes are moved off the host: Contour's `hostPort` claim is released (the DaemonSet is patched, not deleted, so it keeps serving through its ClusterIP), and the Envoy Gateway `EnvoyProxy` is re-applied without `hostNetwork`.
 Neither is uninstalled, and neither has to be.

+Application placement and edge placement are independent. `run instance --node-name worker-01` and `deploy --node worker-01` move only that application; route publication preserves the node already running `underpost-ingress`.
+To explicitly recover or relocate the public listener, use `node bin run ingress-refresh <public-node> --kubeadm` (or `--ingress-node <public-node>`).
+The command waits for the replacement ingress to become Ready before migration may delete the old route kind.
+Its Nginx image uses `IfNotPresent`, so restarting on an edge node with the image cached does not require Docker Hub access.

 It is a distinct workload from `underpost-gateway`, and the two sit on opposite sides of the data plane: `underpost-ingress` is in front of Contour and Envoy Gateway, while `underpost-gateway` is a backend they route to for status pages and intercepted contexts.

 Why the split by port: